GonzalezBiodiversityLab/HSMs_KBAs_Canada/README.md

 We also used ArcGis Pro (using an R package) to connect with NatureServe Canada database and retrieve data for the analysis.

 ## Results/recomendations
-The figure below summarizes to main groups of species after running HSMs: unable to run HSMs and species with HSMs predictios:
+The figure below summarizes the resultg of running HSMs for 96 species.

 ![](./summary_HSMs_KBAs.png)

 **1. Unable to run HSMs**